 A reader inquired about the care of 20 Italian cypress trees, about 60 years old, on a property he recently purchased.
-He was excited to have them “sheared and cared for” since they looked ...
+He was excited to have them “sheared and cared for” since they looked like they ...

 Question: Lately, I've been seeing references to a tree/shrub called a "lemon cypress tree."
 It looks like a standard Italian cypress, but the foilage is yellow.
-I cannot find any reference to ...
+I cannot find any reference to this ...

 Some results have been hidden because they may be inaccessible to you